dasher-project/dasher-web/documents/Terminology.md

 -   In the zooming area of a zooming user interface, one dimension will be designated as the **Sequential Dimension**.

-    In the Dasher Version Six user interface at time of writing, horizontal is designated as the sequential dimension.

-    In some other versions of Dasher, the user can select which dimension is designated as the sequential dimension.
+    In some versions of Dasher, the user can select which dimension is designated as the sequential dimension.
+In the Dasher Version Six user interface at time of writing, horizontal is designated as the sequential dimension and the user cannot change it.

 -   The other dimension, which will be perpendicular to the sequential dimension, is always designated as the **Lateral Dimension**.